9 Simple Easy To Use WordPress Plugins You Need For Your New Blog

 Updating them is super easy, watch this quick under 2-minute video.

-This is not all the plugins I am using, as you noticed.
-I did not share those because plugins you choose will change according to your needs.
+As you have noticed, these are not all the plugins I am using.
+I did not share those because the plugins you choose will change according to your needs.

 Which WordPress Plugin are you excited to try?
 I’d love to know!